mr-molecule/mr-molecule/README.md

-- 👋 Hi, I’m @mr-molecule
+- 👋 Hi, I’m Mohamed Farkhan
 - 👀 I’m interested in Data_Analytics
 - 💞️ I’m looking to collaborate on Data Analytics Projects
 - 📫 Do reach me via Linkedin- www.linkedin.com/in/mohamed-farkhan-025a1b209